AuroraStorm-sw/Portfolio-project-1/README.md

 The home page includes a short history about crocheting and how crafting in history has been done in the company of a community.

-There are also 3 separate boxes with information about time and place of the meetups.
+From the start, there where 3 separate boxes with information about time and place of the meetups.
+This was changed into a 4 column layout as the previous was difficult to style in a satisfying way.

 - Materials